HerbalCoffee/CPSC-233-Project/README.md

 1. Ensure that a Java JVM is installed on your machine (run Java -version from the terminal)
 2. Download/Clone this repository
 3. Open the terminal and navigate to the downloaded directory
-4. Navigate to CPSCProject/src/cpscproject
+4. Navigate to CPSCProject/build/classes
-5. Run javac *.java inside this directory
-6. Navigate to CPSCProject/src
-7. Run java cpscproject.TextApp from inside this directory
+5. Run java text.TextApp from inside this directory
-8. Enjoy!
+6. Enjoy!
 ## How to build/run (GUI-Based)
 1. Ensure that a Java JVM is installed on your machine (run Java -version from the terminal)
 2. Download/Clone this repository
 3. Open the terminal and navigate to the downloaded directory
-4. Navigate to CPSCProject/src/cpscproject
+4. Navigate to CPSCProject/src/models
 5. Run javac *.java inside this directory
 6. Navigate to CPSCProject/src
 7. Run java cpscproject.GUIApplication from inside this directory